ShahSau/jobhunt/README.md

 ## 📦 Features

 Empower your job recruitment and candidate management process with our cutting-edge feature set, seamlessly integrated into your platform.
-With a focus on JWT and cookies for secure authentication, dynamic map functionality, real-time updates, and comprehensive job statistics, our solution offers an unparalleled experience for both employers and candidates.
+With a focus on JWT and cookies for secure authentication, dynamic map functionality, real-time updates, and comprehensive job statistics, our solution offers an unparalleled experience for employers and candidates.

 - Authentication: